sylvchev/mdla/README.md

   _Multivariate temporal dictionary learning for EEG_.
 Journal of Neuroscience Methods, 215:19–28, 2013.

-## Dependencies
+## How to install

-The only dependencies are scikit-learn, matplotlib, numpy and scipy.
+Use `pip install mdla`

-No installation is required.
+The only dependencies are scikit-learn, matplotlib, numpy, scipy and cvxopt.

 ## Example